Angiodysplasia

 Pathophysiology

-• Acquired angiodysplasia – begins as reduced submucosal venous drainage in the colon due to chronic and intermittent contraction of the colon, giving rise to dilated and tortuous veins.
-This results in the loss of pre-capillary sphincter competency and in turn causes the formation of small arterio-venous communications characterized by a small tuft of dilated vessels.
+Acquired angiodysplasia develops due to reduced submucosal venous drainage in the colon, from chronic and intermittent contraction of the colon, giving rise to dilated and tortuous veins.
+This results in the loss of pre-capillary sphincter competency and in turn causes the formation of small arterio-venous communications.

 Clinical Features

-As the AV lesions can occur throughout the GI tract, the degree of symptoms* will depend upon the location and severity of the malformation.
-Like most cases of GI bleeding, upper GI lesions are more likely to present as haematemesis or melena, whereas lower GI lesions (more common in angiodysplasia) are more likely to present as haematochezia.
-Signs on examination are usually minimal.
+As the arteriovenous lesions can occur throughout the gastrointestinal tract, the degree of symptoms will depend upon the location and severity of the malformation.

 Differential Diagnoses